balena-io/docs/pages/faq/questions.md

 ##### How do I push a new git repo to a fleet?

-If you have pushed a repository called `project-A` to your fleet and at a later stage you would like to push a new project called `project-B`, you can do this by adding the remote (`git remote add balena <USERNAME>@git.{{ $names.cloud_domain }}:<USERNAME>/<APPNAME>.git`) to `project-B`'s local repository.
+If you have pushed a repository called `project-A` to your fleet and at a later stage you would like to push a new project called `project-B`, you can do this by adding the remote (`git remote add balena <USERNAME>@git.balena-cloud.com:<USERNAME>/<APPNAME>.git`) to `project-B`'s local repository.
 You can then easily push `project-B` to your fleet by just doing `git push balena master -f`.
 The extra `-f` on the command forces the push and resets the git history on the git remote on balena's backend.
 You should now have `project-B` running on all the devices in the fleet.
 Note that once you have successfully switched to `project-B` you no longer need to add the `-f` on every push, for more info check out the docs on [forced git pushes](https://git-scm.com/docs/git-push#git-push--f).

 ##### Why does /data report weird usage?